speedyturkey/porthole/README.md

 This section currently assumes that you are using OS X but will be updated with instructions for Windows, where relevant.

 Required values:
 * base_file_path - The default location for saving files.
 You must define the full, absolute path.
-The path must include a trailing slash.
+On OS X, the path must include a trailing slash.
 * query_path - The default location for reading .sql files.
 This path should be relative to your project directory.
-THe path must include a trailing slash.
+On OS X, the path must include a trailing slash.
 * database - The name of the default database connection you'd like to use.
 This should be the section title from a database connection (defined in the next section below).

 ##### Database Connections